 Thank you Mrs. Kibler for modeling leadership skills by volunteering to be our advisor!

 Liturgical Music Ensemble

 Lake Michigan Catholic Schools provides a rich worship environment for students in the middle and high school, led by the school’s Liturgical Music Ensemble.
-This group is comprised of students in grades 6-12 under the direction of Stacey Davis.
+This group is comprised of students in grades 6-12.
 The choir consists of a diverse mix of vocalists and instrumentalists who provide the student body and staff with a wide variety of both contemporary and classical music for worship.